 Here are some highlights from the study:

 - People carrying resistant E. coli likely most often (61%) got it from other people, followed by food, animal and environmental sources (in that order).

-- The graph below shows how common resistant E. coli are in various sources (size of the bar to the left of midline) and how important each source is to humans in terms of potential transmission (size of the bar to the right).
-As you can see, for some sources (e.g. chickens – the birds, not the meat), resistant E. coli are very common but they are not thought to be important sources of transmission to people, while for others, the likelihood of resistant E. coli is low but the sources pose a disproportionately high risk to humans (e.g. raw vegetables).
+- The graph below shows how common resistant E. coli are in various sources (size of the bar to the left of midline) and how important each source is to humans in terms of potential exposure (size of the bar to the right).
+As you can see, for some sources (e.g. chickens – the birds, not the meat), resistant E. coli are very common but they are not thought to be important sources of exposure to people, while for others, the likelihood of resistant E. coli is low but the sources pose a disproportionately high risk of exposure to humans (e.g. raw vegetables).
 The impact on people varies with the overall amount of exposure and how we handle potentially contaminated sources.
 For example, even though the rate of contamination of raw vegetables is low, we encounter those very frequently and we often don’t cook them.
 In contrast, the contamination rate in surface water is high, but we don’t have a lot of direct contact with untreated water.